How to Make Grunge Makeup Work Like It’s 1995May 23, 2023

 Grunge beauty was an extension of grunge fashion, which was an extension of Pacific Northwest culture.
 Its key components, like combat boots and layered flannels, were practical for the weather in places like Seattle.
 And although they weren’t intentionally worn as fashion statements, these core pieces became hallmarks of grunge culture long after it expanded outside the rainy and cold region.
 This practicality, paired with the nonchalance of its musical originators, led to the unpolished drama of the makeup trend.

-“It’s about the attitude,” Page says.
+“It’s about the attitude,” says Page.
 “You want to keep it easy; do it with pencils and lipstick straight from the tube, use your fingers to blend and smudge it and go as heavy or as light as you like.”

 When it comes to specific products, Page emphasizes that the trend is really about whatever you want.
 “Just keep it cheap and cheerful,” he says.
 “I think of it as festival or gig makeup, you can do it on the bus or in your tent.
 A heavy black pencil and a flat red lipstick is a good starting point.”